 A recent article by the Grande Customer Ingredients Group discussed the importance of collaboration in the food supply chain:

 "Resource sharing between organizations is critical in the ideation and innovation process.
 Generating innovation within the boundaries of a single department or company is no longer enough; it needs to also take place through collaboration with others in your supply chain."

 Setting clear performance expectations upfront and closely monitoring supplier performance ensures suppliers meet legal and contractual arrangements per any agreed standard, specification, contract, or service schedule.

 Each company has a unique formula for how to manage supplier performance.
-A food manufacturer, for example, cares how quickly suppliers respond to purchase order acknowledgment (POA) requests and how well CoAs meet specifications.
-Additional performance metrics can include whether the product is received when promised, the condition at receiving, whether third-party and in-house testing validate or conflict with the supplier provided CoA, and if the product caused issues at any point throughout the manufacturing process.
+For example, a food manufacturer cares how quickly suppliers respond to purchase order acknowledgment (POA) requests and how well CoAs meet specifications.
+Additional performance metrics can include whether the product is received when promised, the condition at receiving, whether third-party and in-house testing validate or conflict with the supplier provided CoA, and if the product caused issues anywhere in the manufacturing process.

 If you'd like more information about supplier scorecards, check out our Supplier Scorecarding Best Practices blog post.

 We hear from many companies that finding and qualifying suppliers, items, and ingredients is manual and disjointed.
 Networking at trade shows, online research, and trying to connect through emails and phone calls requires enormous time and effort.
 Suppliers are backlogged and slow to respond.
 Documents end up in files, and the data they contain can't be used for insight or easily accessed for an audit.
 With the information, you need scattered across multiple locations and no visibility into what the other members of your supply chain are doing, it can feel like you're spinning your wheels.
 All of this adds up to inefficiency and waste and grinds your new product development process to halt.